TITLE 16 OCCUPATIONAL

 the hearing;

-(2) execute on behalf of the hearing officer
+(2) execute on behalf of the hearing

-adjudicatory proceedings;
+conduct of adjudicatory proceedings;

-and pleadings filed with the board in any matter;
+the official record of all papers and pleadings filed with the board in any

-(4) prepare an affidavit as to costs of any
+(4) prepare an affidavit as to costs of

-party submitting a proposed settlement, consent agreement, or voluntary
+a party submitting a proposed settlement, consent agreement, or voluntary

 surrender of a license in lieu of prosecution;